 Vernon C. Bain Center (VCBC): VCBC, also known as "The Boat," is an 800-bed jail barge anchored off the shore of the Bronx near Hunts Point.
 VCBC is home to RDP's first and only debate class taught entirely in Spanish.

-RDP has an active chapter in the Washington, D.C. area and we are always looking to expand our programming.
-Shoot us an email if you would like to set up your own chapter in the US!
+RDP has an active chapter in the Washington, D.C. area and as of Spring 2018 a new active chapter in New Haven, Connecticut.
+We are always looking to expand our programming.
+Shoot us an email if you would like to set up your own chapter!

 Pat Andriola, Radhe Patel, Mary Crippen, Josh Morrison, Anna Kitsmarishvili, Alex Taubes, Ben Solomon, and Caitlin Halpern.Meet our board here